 Being more mindful has myriad perks.
 Studies have shown mindfulness practices and interventions to be useful in reducing stress and anxiety symptoms—an effect potentially comparable to that of established treatments like cognitive behavioral therapy.
 Mindfulness can relieve our perception of aches and pains, keep us more focused at work and help us become more resilient.
 It’s also an ideal way to get a grip on emotions, which can affect our attention, memory and motivation.

 “You almost need a black belt in emotion management in today’s volatile, uncertain and ever-changing organizational landscape,” says Kate Kerr, a mindfulness specialist from Canada.
-“Mindfulness gives us a space between our emotions and our fight-flight-freeze reactions, however brief, and increases our ability to respond more skilfully.
+“Mindfulness gives us a space between our emotions and our fight-flight-freeze reactions, however brief, and increases our ability to respond more skillfully.
 This can lead to a reduction in conflicts and an ability to utilize empathy to drive stronger relationships.”

-1. Know what mindfulness is, and isn’t.
+1. Know what mindfulness is and isn’t.